Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

-The data required for carbon intensity calculation is already readily available to vessel operators as it is collected for operational purposes and the keeping of mandatory logs.
+The data required for emissions intensity calculation is already readily available to vessel operators as it is collected for operational purposes and the keeping of mandatory logs.
 Therefore, no problems are envisaged with regard to data availability, although data requests and sharing may take time to be implemented; the recommended Sea Cargo Charter Clause ought to ease this process.

 Signatories typically collect data on an ongoing basis so, it is expected that they will have collected all needed data by 31 January for the last voyages of the previous year.